maddiecain/qsim/README.md

 # QSim

-QSim is a Python package for simulating noisy quantum computers.
+QSim is a Python package for simulating noiY quantum computers.

 ## Installation